odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/deployment.md

 ## Create the Docker image

-For the purpose of this demo we are going to use a simple Nginx app. we can either pull the image from Dockerhub or build the same from source files.
-Since the image is available on Dockerhub, we can directly pull the same on Linux/Arm64 paltform using below command.
+For the purpose of this demo we are going to use a simple Nginx app.
+We can either pull the image from Dockerhub or build the same from source files.
+Since the image is available on Dockerhub, we can directly pull the same on Linux/Arm64 platform using the below command.

 ```console
 docker pull nginx
 ```

-Now In order for ECR to know which repository we are pushing our image to we must tag the image with that URI.
+Now in order for ECR to know which repository we are pushing our image to we must tag the image with that URI.

 ```console
 docker tag nginx [use your uri here]
 ```

 The full command for our ECR registry will look like:

 ```console
 docker tag nginx 173141235168.dkr.ecr.us-east-2.amazonaws.com/myapp
 ```

-## Give the Docker CLI permission to access your Amazon account
+## Give the Docker CLI permission to access of your Amazon account

-Use below command to to configure AWS CLI
+Use below command to configure AWS CLI

 ```console
 aws configure
 ```

-It will ask us for our credentials which we have saved while creating the IAM user.
+It will ask us for the credentials which we have saved while creating the IAM user.
 Use those credentials to authenticate.
 Next, we need to generate a ECR login token for docker.
 This step is best combined with the following step but its good to take a deeper look to see what is going on.
-When you run the followign command it generated a token.
+When you run the following command it generated a token.
 Docker needs that token to push to your repository.

 ```console
 aws ecr get-login-password --region us-east-2
 ```

 We can pipe that token straight into Docker like this.
 Make sure to replace [your account number] with your account number.
 The ARN at the end is the same as the one we used earlier without the name of the repository at the end.

 ```console
 aws ecr get-login-password --region us-east-2 | docker login --username AWS --password-stdin [your account number].dkr.ecr.us-east-1.amazonaws.com
 ```

 If all goes well, the response will be Login Succeeded.

 ## Upload your docker image to ECR

 Use below command to push the image to the ECR repository.

 ```console
 docker push [your account number].dkr.ecr.us-east-1.amazonaws.com/myapp
 ```